Bartozzz/bartozzz.github.io/content/blog/2021-12-13-accessible-css-that-respects-user-choices/index.md

 }
 ```

-Personally, I prefer to go the other way around and enable animations for users that have made no preference known to the system.
+I prefer to go the other way around and enable animations for users who have made no preference known to the system.

 ```css
 @media (prefers-reduced-motion: no-preference) {